MOHAMMADBISMILLA/RESTAURANT-BOT/README.md

 ```

-### Create a `.env` file in the root directory and add your Pinecone & openai credentials as follows:
+### Create a `.env` file in the root directory and add your Pinecone,Langchain, & openai credentials as follows:

 ```ini
 PINECONE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"